GlitchedPolygons/cecies/README.md

 #### Dynamic linking

-* To dynamically link CECIES into your application, you need to `#define CECIES_DLL` before including any of the CECIES headers in your code!
+* To dynamically link CECIES into your application on Windows, you need to `#define CECIES_DLL` before including any of the CECIES headers in your code!
 (Or, alternatively, add the `CECIES_DLL` pre-processor definition inside your build script/solution config)
+* * This will add the `__declspec(dllexport)` declaration that are needed on Windows to the various CECIES functions.
-* If you didn't grab the pre-built DLL, you need to define/pass the pre-processor macro `CECIES_BUILD_DLL` before compiling CECIES!
+* If you did not grab the pre-built DLL, you need to define/pass the pre-processor macro `CECIES_BUILD_DLL` before compiling CECIES!
+* * Your consuming code should then only `#define CECIES_DLL` (as stated above).
-* Always have the CECIES shared library reachable inside your `$PATH`, or copy it into the same directory where your application's executable resides.
+* For shared libs: always have the CECIES shared library reachable inside your `$PATH`, or copy it into the same directory where your application's executable resides.

-**Note:** the default setting for building CECIES as a shared library compiles the MbedTLS dependency targets as [position-independent code](https://en.wikipedia.org/wiki/Position-independent_code) and statically links them into the CECIES shared library, so that you only need to include one `cecies.dll` file (or `.so`/`.dylib` file, whatever) with your application.
+**Note:** the default configuration for building CECIES as a shared library compiles the MbedTLS dependency targets as [position-independent code](https://en.wikipedia.org/wiki/Position-independent_code) directly into the CECIES shared library, so that you only need to include one `cecies.dll` file (or `.so`/`.dylib` file, whatever) with your application.

 If this is not what you want, you are free to manually compile [MbedTLS](https://github.com/ARMmbed/mbedtls) as a DLL too and modify the [CMakeLists.txt](https://github.com/GlitchedPolygons/cecies/blob/master/CMakeLists.txt) file accordingly.